Spiros94/kinematics/README.md

 Runs smoothly on Chrome
 (just don't try IE)

-A project by Mitropoylos Spiros, contact me at: cont@eyrhka.gr
+A project by Mitropoylos Spiros made completely from scratch, contact me at: cont@eyrhka.gr